 FAX: 510-639-1346

-NOA-A’s are not required in the following circumstances:
+NOABD-Delivery System are not required in the following circumstances:

-The beneficiary’s request is for a non-specialty mental health service (ie. housing, transportation, or employment services).
+The beneficiary’s request is for a non-specialty mental health service (i.e. housing, transportation, or employment services).

 A beneficiary or potential consumer calls the ACCESS Unit or other point of entry to the MHP seeking only information about services.